Smol Slime

 - Click the "OK" button.

-- Click on the "..." button and select downloaded HEX file.
+- Click on the "..." button and select the downloaded HEX file.

 - Click the "Program Device" button.